samanthacsik/samanthacsik/README.md

 🐦 **Twitter:** [@SamanthaCsik](https://twitter.com/SamanthaCsik)

 ### What am I up to?
+👩‍🏫 I'm developing and teaching a Data Visualization & Communication course (Winter 2024) as part of UCSB's [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) program.
+So far, it's been a *really* cool opportunity to think deeply about pedagogical approaches, course structure, and of course to puzzle over how best to create a cohesive curriculum.
+Check out my ever-evolving [course website](https://samanthacsik.github.io/EDS-240-data-viz/), which houses all teaching materials.

 🌱 I'm continuouly developing and updating data science trainings and workshops to supplement the curricula of the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) degree program at UC Santa Barbara.
 All materials are open source, which you can check out on the [MEDS GitHub Organization](https://github.com/search?q=topic%3Aworkshop-materials+org%3AUCSB-MEDS+fork%3Atrue&type=repositories).